-CICAN Colleges and Institutes Canada, CICAN, is an organization NSCC works with on several initiative throughout the year.
+CICAN Colleges and Institutes Canada, CICAN, is an organization NSC works with on several initiatives throughout the year.
 CICAN provides opportunities for the institutions that are members of the organization, to interact and learn from one another.
-They often hold conferences for students and faculty to attend and display sustainability related projects to one another.
+They often hold conferences for students and faculty to conferences for students and faculty to attend and display sustainability related projects to one another.
 The organization also helps fund internships related to sustainability and advancements in technology.
 More information on CICAN is linked below in our resource section.